utily/library-template/README.md

 ### `tsconfig.json`
 Base configuration file.
 Contains configuration for building and running in test environment.
+If more types are added to the `"types"` field in here make sure to update the other tsconfig files as well.

 ---

 ### `tsconfig.mjs.json`
 Extends the base configuration file and excludes configuration related to the test environment.
+If more types are added to the `"types"` field in here make sure to update the other tsconfig files as well.

 ---

 ### `tsconfig.cjs.json`
 Extends the base configuration file and excludes configuration related to the test environment.
+If more types are added to the `"types"` field in here make sure to update the other tsconfig files as well.